Just like you can choose how you’d like your eggs for breakfast, you can also choose which types of content writing you want to do for a living.

 10. Business Writing

-Another one of the extremely common types of content writing, the purpose of business writing is to inform.
-Because of which, the language is simple, professional and easy to read.
+Finally, another one of the extremely common types of content writing, the purpose of business writing is to inform.
+Because of

 From eBooks and whitepapers to CVs and company emails, the most successful content writers in this field have knowledge in business analysis and development.